 - 1) Improper fraternization with students using social media or other electronic means. - a.
-District Employees may not friend or follow current students on social media.
+District Employees may not friend or follow current students on social media. - b.
+All electronic contacts with students should be through District approved systems, except emergency situations. - c.

-c.
 Team, class, or student organization pages, accounts, or groups will be created only in conjunction with the coach or faculty advisor.
 All groups must include the appropriate administrator or the administrator's designee as a member.
-Access to the page will remain with the coach or faculty advisor.

-d.
-All contact and messages by supervisors of student groups (club advisers, coaches, etc...) shall be sent to all members of the group, except for messages concerning medical or academic privacy matters, in which case the messages will be copied to the appropriate administrator or designee.

-e.
-Teachers will not give out their private cell phone or home phone numbers without prior approval of the district.
+Access to the page will remain with the coach or faculty advisor. - d.
+All contact and messages by supervisors of student groups (club advisers, coaches, etc...) shall be sent to all members of the group, except for messages concerning medical or academic privacy matters, in which case the messages will be copied to the appropriate administrator or designee. - e.
+Teachers will not give out their private cell phone or home phone numbers without prior approval of the district. - f.

-- f.
 Inappropriate contact via phone or electronic device is prohibited. - 2) Inappropriateness of posting items with sexual content - 3) Inappropriateness of posting items exhibiting or advocating use of drugs and alcohol - 4) Examples of inappropriate behavior from other districts, as behavior to avoid - 5) Monitoring and penalties for improper use of district computers and technology - 6) The possibility of penalties, including dismissal from employment, for failure to exercise good judgment in on-line conduct.